django/django/docs/introduction.rst

 Scopes and Events
 ------------------

-Channels splits up incoming connections into two components: a *scope*, and a series of *events*.
+Channels and ASGI split up incoming connections into two components: a *scope*, and a series of *events*.

 The *scope* is a set of details about a single incoming connection - such as